Testing an app that uses an

 If you encounter problems that you need to debug, you have two options:

-attach — If you have a specific problem that you must investigate with the debugger, you can run your app from the Home screen and then attach to the running process (via Xcode’s Debug > Attach to Process command) or use Wait for executable to be launched in the Info tab of the scheme editor.
+Attach — If you have a specific problem that you must investigate with the debugger, you can run your app from the Home screen and then attach to the running process (via Xcode’s Debug > Attach to Process command) or use “Wait for executable to be launched” in the Info tab of the scheme editor.

 IMPORTANT As mentioned above, the debugger prevents your app from suspending.
 If that’s a problem, you can always detach and then reattach later on.

-Finally, while bringing up a feature it’s often useful to start from a clean slate on launch; this prevents tasks from a previous debugging session from confusing the current debugging session.
+While bringing up a feature it’s often useful to start from a clean slate on launch; this prevents tasks from a previous debugging session from confusing the current debugging session.
 You have a couple of options here:

 On both the simulator and a real device, you can delete your app.
 This will not only remove the app and everything in the app’s container, but will also remove any background sessions created by the app.

-You can also take advantage of NSURLSession’s
+You can also take advantage of the

 -invalidateAndCancelmethod, which will cancel any running tasks and then invalidate the session.
 There’s a few ways to use this:

 During active development it might make sense for your app to call this on launch, guaranteeing that you start with a clean slate.

 Alternatively, you could keep track of your app’s install path and call it on launch if the install path has changed.